 - Emmental (also called Emmentaler) is probably the most famous cheese of Switzerland.
 It is a firm cheese, with characteristic large holes.
 In cooking, it is often used in to create golden cheese crusts, or gratins.
 In America, a commercial type of Emmental is sold everywhere as simply “Swiss Cheese”.
 This is widely used in hot sandwiches where the cheese melts and should never be substituted for Emmental in cooking.

-- Cheddar is the world’s most mass produced cheese and ranges from off-white (natural) to dark orange (dyed) in colour.
+- Cheddar was originally from Somerset, England but has become the world’s most mass produced cheese.
+It ranges from off-white (natural) to dark orange (dyed) in colour.
 Because it comes in a large variety of sub types nothing too specific can be said cooking-wise about Cheddar, other than some version of it is normally used in many cheese soup recipes, in American macaroni and cheese and as a burger topping.
 Beware, many commercial cheeses use the Cheddar name, but are actually processed cheeses (yet another American ‘invention’) and often bear little resemblance to the real McCoy.
 Kraft singles for example are only about 50% real cheese.

 - Gouda is the ubiquitous Dutch cheese everyone is familiar with.
 As it is a ‘curd washed’ cheese, it is a milder substitute to the sharper Cheddar.
 Beyond this, Gouda is mostly eaten by itself or used in recipes which contain the word ‘Dutch’.